rollup/plugins/README.md

 See more options here [eslint-config].

-You can use eslint configuration in the form of a `.eslintrc.*` file in your project's root by not passing any options to the plugin.
+You can also use eslint configuration in the form of a `.eslintrc.*` file in your project's root.
+It will be loaded automatically.

 ### throwOnError